Consent to Adoption: What Biological Parents Need to Know

-In many states, unwed fathers who don't file a notice of a paternity claim may lose their right of consent.
+In many states, unwed fathers who don't file a notice of a paternity claim may lose their right to consent.
 Unwed fathers who don't respond to an adoption notice usually lose this right as well.
 Finally, biological parents' consent to adoption is not required if a court has terminated their parental rights.

 Timing of Consent

-All but three states (New York, Idaho and Oregon) specify when a birth parent may provide consent.
+All but three states (New York, Idaho, and Oregon) specify when a birth parent may provide consent.
 There may be waiting periods or other time-related rules for giving consent: